sergeyt/sergeyt.github.io/index.md

 ## Summary

-I am a software engineer with 15 years of experience specializing in any kind of programming.
+I've been programing for a while.
+Believe it or not but I've started programming as a student almost 20 years ago at university.
 I like writing elegant and efficient code, solving challenging tasks, learning new technologies and programming tools.
 I have two beautiful kids and two funny cats.

 ## Operating Systems